 Legend tells us that Ronda was once a town filled with arguments and brawls – to such an extent that the almighty powers above decided to split the city in two!
 After the arguments quelled and peace resumed, the city dwellers decided to rejoin the city with one of the most impressive bridges in all of Europe!

 A few hours from Malaga, it’s one lovely little city that you should definitely include.
 Head to the bottom of the bridge for some awe-inspiring views of the cliff top city above.
 It really is a unique place to visit.
+It really one of the mostbeautiful places to visit in Spain.

 8.)
 See the city within the rocks, Setenil de las Bodegas